 The construction

 We already have a construction that takes an -module and creates an -algebra with most of the properties we want.
-To obtain a commutative -algebra, then, it's reasonable to consider a quotient of that forces a commutativity relation in the quotient ring.
+To obtain a commutative -algebra, it's reasonable to consider a quotient of that forces a commutativity relation in the quotient ring.

 Definition of symmetric algebra